LEARN

 MENTAL HEALTH EMPOWERMENT PROJECT

-A series of educational presentations/trainings throughout the Chicagoland area and virtual
+• Educational presentations/trainings throughout the Chicagoland area and online

 WHO BENEFITS from participation in the MHEP?